Home Theater Recommendations

 Bookshelf Left/Right Speakers

-If you want a quality sounding speaker for the money, then definitely go with this one.
+For a quality sounding speaker, the T15 are a solid choice.
 I can attest to it since this was one of the first speakers I owned.
-Can’t complain honestly.
 They work really good in small to medium sized rooms.
 Best way to describe these would be exceptionally articulate and clear.

-Think of these as the bigger brother to the previously mentioned speaker.
-Bigger speaker, with a much bigger sound. if you do decide on this one it will undoubtedly amaze you.
 I’d say these are probably good for medium size to almost large rooms since the driver is larger.
-Super clear though it’s crazy.
+Super clear though it’s impressive.
 They definitely aren’t the smallest speaker so do keep that in mind but highly recommended.

 Another pretty cool brand to consider is JBL.
 From my experience, while they’re good for movies, I found them to be particularly fantastic for music.
 They have a really warm sound that’s really easy on the ears.
-So if you’re looking for speakers that would be good for music listening then these would be the ones to get.
+So if you’re looking for speakers that would be good for music listening then these would be a great choice.

 These speakers are really cool because they can either be used with your receiver, or work without one via their own power.
 That not only gives you a lot of variability in terms of how you use them, but it also means they can be used with computer speakers.
 Plus they sound great too.

-This Center speaker has to be one of the best values you can get.
+This Center speaker has to be one of the best I’ve heard.
 I’ve owned this speaker and I would say the best way to describe it would be extremely clear and dialogue is really easy to hear.
 Definitely a good center and good for small to medium sized rooms.

 This is another great center speaker.
 Klipsch is known for sound clarity and articulation, and doesn’t disappoint here at all.
 It does pick up fingerprints easily though, and is pretty large so keep those things in mind.
 But the sound quality itself is really great.